 Timebanking is a time-based currency.
 Give one hour of service to another, and receive one time credit.
 You can use the credits in turn to receive services — or you can donate them to others.

-Unlike money, where some work is valued highly, and other work is given little value, an hour of service is always one time credit regardless of the nature of the service performed.
+An hour of service is always one time credit regardless of the nature of the service performed.

 One Hour = One Credit

 It helps to remember that the one=one rule is rooted deep in the idea that regardless of whether we value what we do in different ways, we share a fundamental equality as human beings.

 The focus of Timebanking is on our value as human beings.
 It seeks to connect us through the relationships we create through giving and receiving.
 It operates in this way as a complement to the money-dominated world we inhabit.

 Designed to increase our individual and community well-being, Timebanking takes place through exchanges by members as they give and receive services to each other, or through group and community activities and projects.
 Members can include individuals, groups and organizations.

 TimeBanks vary in size from as few as 20 people to tens of thousands.
 Most (but not all) TimeBanks use TimeBanking software, which members use to see what’s on offer by other members, and keep track of their own activity.
 For a listing of TimeBanks that use Community Weaver, provided by TimeBanks USA, click on the TimeBank Directory.